Your sight depends on seeing the right eye doctor at the right time.

 Optometrists are healthcare professionals who provide primary vision care ranging from sight testing and correction to the diagnosis, treatment, and management of vision changes.
 An optometrist is not a medical doctor.
 An optometrist receives a doctor of optometry (OD) degree after completing four years of optometry school, preceded by three years or more years of college.
 They are licensed to practice optometry, which primarily involves performing eye exams and vision tests, prescribing and dispensing corrective lenses, detecting certain eye abnormalities, and prescribing medications for certain eye diseases.

 Opticians are technicians trained to design, verify and fit eyeglass lenses and frames, contact lenses, and other devices to correct eyesight.
-They use prescriptions supplied by ophthalmologists, who are medical doctors and surgeons or optometrists, but do not test vision or write prescriptions for visual correction.
+They use prescriptions supplied by ophthalmologists or optometrists, but do not test vision or write prescriptions for visual correction.
 Opticians are not permitted to diagnose or treat eye diseases.

 We all depend on our vision in more ways that we may realize.
 Without healthy vision, our ability to work, play, drive or even recognize a face can be drastically affected.
 Many factors can affect our eyesight, including other health problems such as high blood pressure or diabetes.
 Having a family member with eye disease can make you more prone to having that condition as well.
 Sight-stealing eye disease can appear at any time.
 Very often they are unnoticeable at first and are difficult to detect.